bramdanneels/IntroOmicsPract/Practicals/05_TranscriptomeAssembly.md

 _The HiFi-based transcriptome has better results than the Nanopore reads (higher sensitivity and precision)._
 _However both long read assemblies have a lot lower precision compared to the short reads._
 _When looking at the number of predicted transcripts, it looks like the long reads create a lot of transcripts (especially Nanopore)._
+_The HiFi-based transcriptome however has a higher sensitivity than the other analyses.
+This could however be a results from a different experimental setup._
 </details>

 An important remark to make in this analysis is that we are dealing with a small dataset (one chromosome), and we are using most of the tools on default settings.